sueddeutsche/editron/docs/doc-editor-options.md

 >
 > So, _editron_ per se does not support any options, besides `hidden: boolean`.
 All other configuration values are defined by the editors in use.

-From a given JSON-Schema, its optional properties `title` and `description` are used for labels and inline-information of the generated input-element or group.
-All additional configuration for an _editron_-editor goes into the _editron:ui_ property in each json-schema-definition.
-Some configuration settings are supported per default, and should be supported by a _custom_-editor.
-Other configuration settings are editor-specific and should be added with a unique property-name , where its contents **must be an object**. e.g.: The _autocomplete_-Editor, has its custom configuration in a corresponding property _autocomplete_, like in the following example:
+From a given JSON-Schema, its optional properties `title` and `description` are used for labels and inline information of the generated input element or group.
+All additional configuration for an _editron editor_ is placed in the _editron:ui_ property in each json-schema definition.
+Some configuration settings are supported per default, and should be supported by a _custom editor_.
+Other configuration settings are editor specific and should be added with a unique property name , where its contents **must be an object**. e.g.: The _autocomplete editor_, has its custom configuration in a corresponding property _autocomplete_, like in the following example:

 ```js
 {